htch/django_rest_userswitch/README.md

 So far the app only supports two configuration variables:

-`USERSWITCH_ENABLE`: set to `True` to enable user switching widget; comment it out to turn off user switch functionality.
+`USERSWITCH_ENABLE`: set to `True` to enable user switching widget; comment it out to turn off this app.

 `USERSWITCH_WHITELIST`: set to a tuple of usernames that you want to see in the user switching dropdown; by default displays all available users.
 You can use this with `USERNAME_FIELD`.